OlegShkradiukJava60/python/README.md

-# HW 23
+# HW 24

-## Update class Club from CW#23

-### Write method getPersonsByAge(minAge:int, maxAge:int) returning list of all persons with minAge<=age<=maxAge

-- Note: there is some nuance, try to figure out a solution
+## Complete class MyDict according to the TODO comments (see module main.py)

-### Write unit tests for all methods of the class Club
+### Write tests for class MyDict in separate test file
+## Write implementation of the specified methods of the class MySortedDict according to the TODO comments inside the methods

-## Write class Dictionary with following methods (use only containers that we learned in the previous sessions)

-### Method addWord(word:str) adds word, duplications based on case insensitive comparing are disallowed

-### Method getWordsByPrefix(prefix: str) returning list of all words starting with the given prefix, comparing based on case insensitive manner but words should keep their case

-### Write unit tests for all methods of the class Dictionary
+### Write tests for class MySortedDict in separate test file
+## Override methods of the standard class OrderedDict as specified in the class DictCache extending OrderedDict.
+See TODO comments.
+All the specified methods should have implementation making sure that the tests from the file test_dict_cache.py passed